Collecting payments with FinDock

 Mandate management

-In the case of direct debit payments manually processed through FinDock, we provide complete mandate handling.
+For payment methods natively processed through FinDock, we provide complete mandate handling.
 This includes both outbound and inbound mandate-related instructions.

 File types generated by FinDock